Anton Blidh: Colorado Avalanche

 As a free agent from the Bruins, Blidh was signed to a one-year, two-way contract with the Colorado Avalanche, on 3 August 2022.
 After a successful training camp and pre-season, Blidh made the Avalanche opening season roster for the 2022–23 season.
 After serving as an healthy scratch, Blidh was re-assigned to begin his year with AHL affiliate, the Colorado Eagles, before shortly returning to the Avalanche and making his debut in a 4–3 overtime defeat to the Winnipeg Jets on 19 October 2022.
 Blidh went scoreless through 14 games with the Avalanche over the first half of the season before returning to the Eagles.

 New York Rangers

 On 3 March 2023, Blidh was traded by the Avalanche to the New York Rangers in exchange for fellow Swedish forward Gustav Rydahl.
+Assigned directly to AHL affiliate, the Hartford Wolf Pack, Blidh increased his offensive output, in recording 7 goals and 11 points in 17 regular season games.
+In the post-season, Blidh finished third in team scoring in notching 7 points through 9 playoff contests.

+On 8 June 2023, Blidh opted to forgo free agency in agreeing to a two-year, two-way contract extension with the Rangers.